 Removal within Juju

-Juju isn't just about magically spinning up services as and when you need them, it is also about quickly, sanely and efficiently destroying everything when you no longer need it.
+Juju isn't just about magically spinning up services as and when you need them, it is also about quickly, sanely and efficiently removing something when you no longer need it.
 This section deals with the sort of things you can ruthlessly destroy, and how to go about it.

 Once a service is no longer required it can be removed with a simple command.

-Warning!: Destroying a service which has active relations with another running service will break that relation.
+Warning!: Removing a service which has active relations with another running service will break that relation.
 This can cause errors in both services, as such review and potentially remove any relationships first.

 A service can take a while to "die", but if running a juju status reveals that the service is listed as dying, but also reports an error state, then the zombied service will still be hanging around.
 See caveats for how to manage services in a dying state.